 The best way to get a dog to return to you with the ball is to make sure it has a strong understanding of the come command before you begin.
 When playing fetch, as soon as your dog picks up the ball, say "come."
 Encourage your dog to come back to you by speaking in a happy voice, patting your legs, and giving it praise.

 If a dog is having trouble with this step, you may need to shorten the distance you throw the ball.
 In some cases, you will have to start with throwing it just a few feet away from you then gradually increase the distance.
 Your dog should be able to consistently bring the ball back to you before you move on to the next distance.

 Use a Release Command

-Keep in mind when you're going through these steps that your dog is likely to be just as happy playing chase or keep away as he is playing fetch.
+Keep in mind when you're going through these steps that your dog is likely to be just as happy playing chase or keep away as it is playing fetch.
 Don't get sucked into a game of chase!
-If your dog runs off with the ball, turn your back to him and begin to walk away.
+If your dog runs off with the ball, turn your back and begin to walk away.
 Most dogs will run towards you.
 If your dog refuses to bring the ball back, end the game.

 For dogs who persist in running away with the ball, try practicing while your dog is on a leash.
 Throw the ball just a short distance, give the come command and then just stand there and wait it out.
 Use treats and praise to coax your dog in the right direction.